demisto/content/Packs/PAN-OS/Integrations/Panorama/README.md

 ### pan-os-list-device-groups

 ***
-Returns a list of device groups from Panorama.
+Returns a list of all device groups from Panorama.
 #### Base Command

 `pan-os-list-device-groups`